Pumpkin Stuffed with Herbed Apple Couscous

-How to Roast and Hollow Out a Pumpkin
+How to Roast Pumpkins

 Gather small pie pumpkins or sugar pumpkins, one per person, olive oil, and salt.